How can TinyMDM improve and simplify remote learning ?

 The start of the school year seems far away for students, but for the teaching staff, the summer (July/August) is the time to prepare for it, especially regarding new working methods.
 The 2020-2021 school year was very challenging for school establishments, as they had to deal with partial or complete closures.
-Fortunately, classes could be held remotely, but it was necessary to provide students and teachers with adapted digital tools in order to succeed this year.
+Fortunately, remote education is possible, but it was necessary to provide students and teachers with adapted digital tools in order to succeed this year.
 Learning through mobile devices has been a real breakthrough for the educational sector, but in the meantime, the management of mobile devices was a real challenge for IT members.

 Digital tablets with a strong centralized mobile device management solution provide a secure learning environment as useful at home as it is in school.
-Indeed, it enables students to improve their comfort and learning conditions: their tools are all available on the same device, the schoolbag is lighter and the concentration is improved.
+Tablets improve students’ comfort and learning conditions by providing all their tools on one device, reducing the weight of their schoolbags, and improving their concentration.

 TinyMDM, a simple mobile device management solution, enables the teaching staff to remotely share content on pupils’ tablets, depending on their classes or groups.
 Teachers can quickly and remotely send working documents, presentations or homeworks directly on students’ devices.